Bobby Dalbec Preview, Player Props: Red Sox vs. Rays

 Rays Pitching Rankings

-- The Rays have the fourth-ranked team ERA among all league pitching staffs (3.83).
+- The Rays have the fifth-ranked team ERA across all MLB pitching staffs (3.85).

-- Rays pitchers combine to give up the fifth-fewest home runs in baseball (171 total, 1.1 per game).
+- The Rays allow the fifth-fewest home runs in baseball (172 total, 1.1 per game).

-- In his last appearance on Thursday against the Los Angeles Angels, the righty tossed five innings, giving up two earned runs while surrendering six hits.
+- The right-hander last pitched on Friday against the Toronto Blue Jays, when he tossed 5 1/3 innings, allowing four earned runs while giving up three hits.

+- In 20 games this season, the 30-year-old has a 3.76 ERA and 12 strikeouts per nine innings, while giving up a batting average of .213 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.